John McSherry: Death

 On April 1, 1996, the Cincinnati Reds and Montreal Expos were playing an Opening Day game, and McSherry was the home plate umpire.
-Seven pitches into the game, McSherry called a timeout, spoke briefly to Reds catcher Eddie Taubensee, and walked slowly towards the Reds' dugout.
-Moments after signaling for the second base umpire to come in and replace him, McSherry stumbled forward and collapsed face-first onto the turf.
+Seven pitches into the game, McSherry called a timeout, spoke briefly to Reds catcher Eddie Taubensee, then walked towards the tunnel behind home plate that leads to the umpires' dressing room.
+Moments after signaling for the second base umpire to come in and replace him, McSherry stumbled forward and collapsed face-first onto the warning track in front of the tunnel door.
 Resuscitative efforts were begun on McSherry and he was taken to University Hospital in Cincinnati, but was pronounced dead on arrival.
 He was 51 years old.

-Because third-base umpire Tom Hallion had followed the ambulance to the hospital, it left the remaining two umpires, Steve Rippley and Jerry Crawford, to decide whether to proceed with the game.
+Because third-base umpire Tom Hallion had followed the ambulance to the hospital, the remaining two umpires, Steve Rippley and Jerry Crawford, had to decide whether to proceed with the game.
 Shaken and tearful players on both teams consoled the grieving umpires, and the umpires decided to postpone the game.
 Reds manager Ray Knight recalled a comment from shortstop Barry Larkin: "Barry told me very quietly and with very much emotion: 'Ray, I've had a lot of deaths in my family.
 In good conscience, out of respect for life, I can't go out there.'"

-Cincinnati Reds owner Marge Schott was quoted as having said, "Snow this morning and now this.
+Cincinnati Reds owner Marge Schott said, "Snow this morning and now this.
 I don't believe it.
 I feel cheated.
 This isn't supposed to happen to us, not in Cincinnati.
 This is our history, our tradition, our team.
 Nobody feels worse than me."
 Schott's statement was criticized as a public gaffe, though supporters contended that she was thinking of the some 50,000 fans who had expected to see a baseball game and might be unable to attend a makeup game.
-Schott sent flowers to the umpire's dressing room, but a story in the Dayton Daily News later said that the flowers had been given to Schott on Opening Day by Reds television partner SportsChannel Ohio.
-According to the story, Schott hastily wrote a sympathy note and attached it to the flowers.
+Schott sent flowers to the umpire's dressing room; the Dayton Daily News later reported that the flowers had been given to Schott on Opening Day by Reds television partner SportsChannel Ohio, and had been regifted with a handwritten sympathy note.